 A run-up in mortgage rates, as well as a shortage of properties for sale, pressured home sales late last year, raising concerns that a weak housing market could undercut economic growth.

-Though housing appears to be on the mend with mortgage rates well off their September peak and job growth gathering momentum, the sector will probably continue to lag the overall economy.
+New home sales account for only 7.5 percent of the housing market and, although housing overall appears to be on the mend with mortgage rates well off their September peak and job growth gathering momentum, the sector will probably continue to lag the overall economy.

 Last month, new home sales fell in all four regions, declining by 20 percent in the Northeast.

 The inventory of new houses on the market rose 3.1 percent to 197,000 units, the highest number since October 2010.
 At June's sales pace it would take 5.8 months to clear the supply of houses on the market, the highest since October 2011.

 "I think the rental market is getting well-saturated between vacancies going down and new multi-housing units being built and lots of single-unit houses converted into rentals.
 I don't see a push in housing going up," Shilling said.